hayleynondorf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing gets missed.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 They have likely encountered similar challenges and can provide valuable insights.

+# 2024-01-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you're working on a project, make sure to list the tasks in order of priority.
+You can use a task management tool like Trello or Asana to keep track of your tasks and their deadlines.
+2. Plan ahead: Always try to plan your projects in advance.
+By doing this, you can avoid last-minute panic and ensure that you have enough time to complete each task.
+Break down your project into smaller, manageable tasks to make planning easier.
+3. Stay organized: Keep your workspace clean and organized to reduce stress and improve productivity.
+Use a desk organizer or other tools to stay on top of paperwork and other materials.
+Additionally, organize your code and project files to ensure easy access and maintenance.